 (b) Interfaces

-All buildings will remain fully operational at all times during the proposed works.
+The contractor is to be aware that there will be live traffic adjacent to the site, and the contractor will have shared access to the service road, which will remain open during the works will remain fully operational at all times during the proposed works.
 The contractor must ensure that disturbance to staff for the duration of the works is minimal

 All existing vital services including CCTV, fire detection, emergency lighting, security etc., must be maintained at all times during the works, if they are within the site.
 Unless instructed by the client